 She wanted her backdrop to look like the last page of the book, with it's dark cloudy sky.

 Earlier in the year Emily was given a circus Duplo set which was a perfect addition to her circus backdrop and ideal for some imaginative play.
 She happily played with her circus friends all afternoon.

 A picture book like Elizabeth Rose on Parade, that can inspire such creative play is certainly a wonderful addition to any child's bookshelf.

 If you enjoyed this post, keep updated via our monthly newsletter or social media:

-Disclosure: I was provided with a digital review copy of this book by the author.
-My opinions, as always, are my own.
+Disclaimer: I was provided with a review copy of this book by the author.
+My opinions are, as always, my own.